 Role of Technology

 There are ample cases of technology boosting the maritime shipping industry, but nothing stands out more than the notion of ‘Smart Containers’.
 The term is used for seaborne freight containers which are equipped with sensors designed to provide real-time tracking of their location and movements.
-This technology allows shipping lines, customers, government and security agencies to track the progress of containers anywhere in the world.
-Once the system is widely implemented across all containers Customs Authorities may use it to plan their equipment and could possibly be used in the security assessment of its content without physical checks needed.
+This technology allows shipping lines, customers, government, and security agencies to track the progress of containers anywhere in the world.
+Once the system is widely implemented across all containers Customs Authorities may use it to plan their equipment and could be used in the security assessment of its content without physical checks needed.

 • ICUMS system